Lior-Halperin/ShoppingOnline/README.md

 ```bash
   git clone https://github.com/Lior-Halperin/ShoppingOnline.git
 ```
-**The following commands must be run for both layers, frontend and backend.
+**The following commands must be applied for both layers, frontend and backend.**

 Go to the project directory

 ```bash